BarlowR/BarlowR.github.io/about.md

 #### Skills
-* Rapid Mechatronic Prototyping
+* Rapid Prototyping
+* Mechanical Design (Solidworks & Siemens NX)
+* Manual & CNC Machining
+* PCB Design (KiCAD)
+* Industrial Design (Illustrator, Keyshot)
 * Python 3
-* Solidworks & Siemens NX
-* Manual & CNC Machining

 #### Passion
-When I'm not exploring the backcountry on skis or backpacking my local mountains, you'll find me working to build the [+One project](/projects/plus_one) or fiddling around with my [XY Plotter](/projects/xy_plotter).
-I love working on multidisciplinary projects and finding new challenges to further my skillsets.
+When I'm not exploring the backcountry on skis or backpacking my local mountains, you'll find me working to build the +One project, [sewing a  new  piece of gear](https://barlowr.github.io/project_pages/myog.html) or fiddling around with my [XY Plotter](https://barlowr.github.io/projects/software/xyplotter.html).
+I love working on multidisciplinary projects and finding new challenges to further my skills.